Home » Blog » Romance Scams — Early Warning Signs & How to Protect Yourself

 UK-focused guidance Plain English No blame or shame Official reporting routes

-• Do not send money, gift cards, crypto or bank details.
+• Do not send money, crypto, gift cards or bank details.

 • Do not keep the situation secret if you feel under pressure.

-• Keep messages, usernames, photos and payment details as evidence.
+• Keep messages, usernames, photos, phone numbers and payment records.

-• If you already sent money, contact your bank as soon as possible.
+• If you already sent money, contact your bank or payment provider promptly.

 Romance scams usually rely on fast trust, emotional pressure and isolation from people who might help you check.